ADCET's Annual Accessibility in Action Awards 2026

 Nominations for the Trevor Allan Award are reviewed by valued experts across the tertiary sector and the ADCET team in conjunction with Katy Lambert, daughter of Trevor Allan.

-Katy Lambert is an AccessAbility Advisor at the University of Newcastle and has worked there for 16 years.
-Katy has had a particular focus on working with Neurodivergent students for approximately 10 years and has been coordinating a Specialist Peer Mentor Program for Autistic Students at the university since 2017.
-During the last 2 years, Katy has been involved in developing and coordinating a 2 day Neurodivergent Orientation program, as well as a Neurodivergent Study Club that began this semester.
+Katy Lambert is an AccessAbility Advisor at the University of Newcastle and has worked there for 17 years, currently seconded into a new role as Neurodivergent Programs and Support Coordinator.
+Katy has had a particular focus on working with Neurodivergent students for 10+ years and has been coordinating a Specialist Peer Mentor Program for Autistic Students at the university since 2017.
+During the last 3 years, Katy has been involved in developing and coordinating a 2 day Neurodivergent Orientation program, as well as a Neurodivergent Study Club that began last year.
+Katy also co-chairs a Neurodivergent Student Support Community of Practice across the higher education sector.
 Katy is passionate about removing barriers and promoting genuine inclusion for students with disability.

 As Trevor Allan’s daughter, Katy is quite invested in ensuring that there are worthy recipients of this award who continue his legacy of enthusiastically working towards equity in higher education, while being willing to share skills, knowledge and support with colleagues from across the sector.